fehmi/simply.js/docs/framer.md

 <img src="docs/images/framer-interactions.gif">

-!> There is a minor limitation regarding variant transitions/animations: the opacity property of Framer nodes appears not to work.
-Try using the alpha value in colors as a workaround.

 ### Collections

 You can also connect collections as component instances in Framer.
 These are special instances that include additional information, accessible through `props` in your Simply.js component.